tarantool/doc/doc/reference/reference_lua/yaml.rst

 .. function:: cfg(table)

-    Set values affecting behavior of encode and decode functions.
+    Set values affecting the behavior of encode and decode functions.

     The values are all either integers or boolean ``true``/``false``.